 Steven Gerrard believes young players can cope at the ‘deep end’ against Chelsea

+Steven Gerrard believes Aston Villa youngsters can cope at the ‘deep end’ against Chelsea

 Villa’s scheduled Premier League game against Burnley last Saturday was called off after a surge in coronavirus cases at the club